munificent/craftinginterpreters/book/the-lox-language.md

 If you wanted to turn Lox into an actual useful language, the very first thing you should do is flesh this out.
 String manipulation, trigonometric functions, file IO, networking, heck, even *reading input from the user* would help.
-But we don't need any of that for this book, and adding wouldn't teach you anything interesting, so I left it out.
+But we don't need any of that for this book, and adding it wouldn't teach you anything interesting, so I left it out.

 Don't worry, we'll have plenty of exciting stuff in the language itself to keep